Thomas Angell: Life

-After reaching legal age, he and 12 other men signed a civil compact dated 20 August 1637, desiring civil equality with older men in the town.
-On 27 July 1640, he was one of 39 inhabitants of Providence who signed a document for a form of government; he signed by mark.
+On 27 July 1640, Thomas Angell was one of 39 inhabitants of Providence who signed a document for a form of government; he signed by mark.

-In 1652, Angell became involved in civic affairs when he was selected as a commissioner, and he was a juryman in 1655 and also served as constable.
+In 1652, Angell was selected as a commissioner, and he was a juryman in 1655 and also served as constable.
 Also in 1655, his name appears on a list of freemen within the colony.
-Angell's greatest service to the town began in 1658, when he became the Providence Town Clerk, and he served in this capacity for 17 years until 1675, just prior to King Philip's War.
 His name last appears on a public record in 1685 when he and his son James were taxed.
 He wrote his will in May 1685 but he lived until 1694, when his will was proved in September of that year.